Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 * 3-87	Able to regenerate all derivatives for ORAL HISTORY object?
     * Covered by oralhistories.feature: "Regenerate all derivatives for ORAL HISTORIES Object"

-## PDF Content Model - 100%
+## PDF Content Model
 * 3-88	Able to ingest these test PDF sample objects?
     * Covered by pdf.feature: "Ingest PDF Sample Object"
 * 3-89	Able to view a PDF object?
-    * TODO - Is this covered by pdf.feature: "Check for PDF OBJ download"?
+    * Covered by pdf.feature: "Check for PDF OBJ download"
 * 3-90	Able to download a PDF object?
     * Covered by pdf.feature: "Check for PDF OBJ download"
 * 3-91	Able to search for newly ingested PDF object using Islandora simple search?